f4T1H21/Wi-Phi/README.md

 ## Legal Disclaimer
 Do not try this software on the users/systems that you have no legal permission.
 Usage of `Wi-Phi` for attacking targets without prior mutual consent is illegal.
 It is the end user's responsibility to obey all applicable local, state and federal laws.
 I assume no liability and are not responsible for any misuse or damage caused by this software, documentation and anything in this repository.

-## Ethical Notice
+## READ THIS ETHICAL NOTICE
-Because `Wi-Phi` can be used maliciously, I removed critical parts of the software.
+__(SEE [#4](https://github.com/f4T1H21/Wi-Phi/issues/4#issuecomment-1645622242))__ Because `Wi-Phi` can be used maliciously, I don't share most parts of the source code.
 [Contact me](https://www.linkedin.com/in/%C5%9Fefik-efe/) from LinkedIn for any business/academical/educational cases in which you need the whole working code.

 ## Copyright Notice
 © 2022 Şefik Efe Altınoluk, All rights reserved.